SAP/spartacus-docs/_pages/dev/ssr/server-side-rendering-error-handling.md

 When these kinds of semantic errors are propagated to ExpressJS and handled there by the `defaultExpressErrorHandlers` middleware, it can distinguish the errors and return an appropriate status code to the client (such as `404` or `500`).

 **Note:** Ensure that your custom Angular HTTP interceptors are provided after `HttpErrorHandlerInterceptor`, so that they are the next to run in the sequence.
-If they catch any error, make sure to rethrow the error downstream to the next interceptors.
-Otherwise, the Spartacus `HttpErrorHandlerInterceptor` will not capture the error, and as result, it will not be able to propagate the error to the ExpressJS layer, which in turn will prevent sending the appropriate HTTP error status code to the client of the server-side rendering.
+If they catch any error, make sure to rethrow the error to the next interceptors downstream.
+Otherwise, the Spartacus `HttpErrorHandlerInterceptor` will not capture the error, and as a result, it will not be able to propagate the error to the ExpressJS layer, which in turn will prevent sending the appropriate HTTP error status code to the client of the server-side rendering.

 The Spartacus `HttpErrorHandlerInterceptor` treats all outbound HTTP as a reason to make SSR fail.

 However, if this assumption is not true for your application, you can customize it by over-providing the Spartacus `HttpErrorHandlerInterceptor`.
 This might be useful in one of the following cases:

 - When you do not want certain back-end HTTP errors to make SSR fail (for example, when certain HTTP errors from the back end are considered unimportant for the final HTML result of the server-side rendering).
-- When you want certain back-end HTTP success responses to be treated as errors that making SSR fail (for example, when the back end responds with a status `200` and a custom payload indicating an error, such as `{ "ok": false, ... }`)
+- When you want certain back-end HTTP success responses to be treated as errors that make SSR fail (for example, when the back end responds with a status `200` and a custom payload indicating an error, such as `{ "ok": false, ... }`)

 ### Handling NgRx Errors